chrispap95/SUEPNano/README.md

 You can look at the crab configs before submitting them by using the `--nosubnit` option.
 If you want to submit only one job for validation purposes, you can use the `--validation` option.
 These can be useful if you are submitting for the first time.

+You can pass the `--units-per-job` option to specify the number of input files per job.
+The default is 10 and works fine for MC bkg.
+For data and signal, I suggest using a lower number (e.g. 4 or 5) to avoid very long job runtimes.

 The status can be checked with the CRAB grafana website, the usual crab commands or with the `crab_monitor.py` script:

 ```bash